naiquevin/emacs-config/README.md

 Apart from these, following dependencies are required to be installed:

-* jedi and epc (autocomplete): `sudo pip install jedi epc` (When working inside a virtualenv, these need to be installed inside the virtualenv even if they are already globally installed.)

 * flake8 (flycheck): `sudo pip install flake8`

 * Cider's own